Ila-bura/zero-waste-life/README.md

 <p>Cormorant Garamond was chosen as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.</p>

-<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine and make the font aesthetically pleasing without compromising its readability.
+<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine and make the font aesthetically pleasing without compromising readability.
 The font family was created using Google Fonts.</p>

 ## Imagery